danchitnis/sycl-container/README.md

 # sycl-container

-A container for SYCL development
+A container for SYCL development.

 ## Initial Step: Build LLVM/SYCL for CUDA